-In Autumn 2018, Islington and Haringey borough partnerships stepped forward to be the early-adopter sites for HealtheIntent.
-The programme team are now working closely with the partnership, with Islington GP Federation and with NHS Islington CCG to agree a plan for deploying the software to GPs.
+Islington and Haringey are the early-adopter boroughs for HealtheIntent and we are working with the CCGs and GP Federations to agree a plan for deploying the platform to GPs.

 A full information pack for Islington GPs has been created to answer questions about both applications.
 This includes information on information governance, communications with patients and how both systems will work.

 Preparing for the introduction of HealtheIntent and Health Information Exchange

 For most GP practices in Islington, preparing to be part of the programme is relatively simple and there are two activities that they will need to undertake.

 Each practice will need to sign two data sharing agreements – one for each platform.
 These describe the nature of data sharing, how information will be kept safe, who will have access to it and what their responsibilities are.

 The deployment lead for Islington, Steve Fothergill, will work with practice managers to walk them through the process of signing both data sharing agreements.